The sensation of a plane taking off is one of my favourite things in the world.

 Bright morning sunshine pours through the airplane windows, making my closed eyelids translucent.
 We are leaving Melbourne behind and entering a completely different world.

 We arrived at tiny Ayers Rock airport and as soon as we stepped off the plane there it was – Uluru squatting on the horizon – a heavy, silent shape that drew our eyes like a magnet.
+We had arrived in the Red Centre Australia.
 I could already feel that there was something special about this place.

 Ashleigh, our tour guide, picked us up at the airport.
 Bubbly, blonde and full of energy, she set the tone on a high note by blasting “Send Me On My Way” by Rusted Root as we rumbled out of the car park and onto a long, straight, dusty road.

 The first stop on the tour of the Red Centre Australia is the Uluru Cultural Centre.
 I have no photos from this part of the tour, as photography is not allowed within the cultural centre.
 Please respect the aboriginal culture and don’t bring your camera in or try to sneak a photo – instead just take the time to read the stories, watch the video and learn as much as you can.